Bent Pyramid: Interior passages

 The Bent Pyramid has two entrances, one fairly low down on the north side, to which a substantial wooden stairway has been built for the convenience of tourists.
 The second entrance is high on the west face of the pyramid.
 Each entrance leads to a chamber with a high, corbelled roof; the northern entrance leads to a chamber that is below ground level, the western to a chamber built in the body of the pyramid itself.
 A hole in the roof of the northern chamber (accessed today by a high and rickety ladder 15 m long) leads via a rough connecting passage to the passage from the western entrance.

 The western entrance passage is blocked by two stone blocks which were not lowered vertically, as in other pyramids, but slid down 45° ramps to block the passage.
 One of these was lowered in antiquity and a hole has been cut through it, the other remains propped up by a piece of ancient cedar wood.
 The connecting passage referenced above enters the passage between the two portcullises.

+A particular feature in the chambers are a row of original cedar beams that were interpreted by many as a reaction on structural problems.
+In contradiction to that, Edwards argues the cedar beams rather had been part of the funerary support structure and, some of them bedded in mortar, could not have any structural function.

 Causeway

 A causeway leads from the Bent Pyramids' northeast toward the pyramid with the valley temple.
-The causeway was paved with limestone blocks and had a low limestone wall on each side.
-In fact, there may have been a second causeway that lead down to a dock or landing stage, but there is no excavation that can prove this assumption yet.
+The causeway was paved with limestone blocks that went 700 meters into the pyramid's court and had a low limestone wall on each side.
+For this reason of the causeway having low walls it made it so that sand would drift up it and would make it hard to enter or impossible to reenter without clearing out the sand, so there was a small bar wall that was placed with a staircase that led up into the Bent Pyramid.
+This lead Later for builders of the causeways to change how they were built and no longer leave the causeways open to the elements and to cover the causeways.
+The exit from the causeway leads into the pyramids court and was 2.80 meters wide.
+In fact, there may have been a second causeway that led down to a dock or landing stage, but there is no excavation that can prove this assumption yet.